typpo/textbelt/README.md

 ### TextBelt
 TextBelt (http://textbelt.com) is a texting API that uses carrier-specific gateways to deliver your text messages for free.
 This is nice for a low-cost texting app or testing without running down your Twilio balance.
+Over 100k texts have been sent via Textbelt.

 Send a text with a simple POST request: